TKRoth/ABasic/Commands.md

 Set the text cursor to the x/y-position.
 The left top position start with 1,1.

+## `MAXLEN length`

+Set the standard length that reserve when a string was created new.
+The standard length at start a program is 20.

 ## `MKDIR / MD directory`

 Create a new directory.
 The directory must be a string.